Monsoon Fury: Death Toll in Rain-related Incidents Rises to 134 Across India

-Meanwhile, the IMD has predicted more rains for the already water-logged Patna.
-In view of the flood-situation, the Bihar government has urged the air force to send a helicopter for air-dropping food packets and other relief material in the marooned areas, stated Bihar disaster management department.
+Taking stock of the flood situation, the Bihar government has urged the air force to send a helicopter for air-dropping food packets and other relief material in the marooned areas, stated Bihar disaster management department.
+As a ‘red alert’ still hovers over the state with heavy to very heavy rainfall predicted in the next 24 hours, all schools will remain closed till October 1.

-In Uttar Pradesh, authorities had to shift about 900 prisoners to other jails after floodwaters entered the barracks of the Ballia district jail located near the Ganga river.
+Meanwhile, in Uttar Pradesh, about 900 prisoners were shifted to other jails after floodwaters from Ganga river entered the barracks of the Ballia district jail.

-Since Thursday, 93 people have died in Uttar Pradesh in rain-related incidents, with the state government on Sunday cancelling leave of officials in view of the situation.

-In Jharkhand, three members of a family died in Dumka district after a wall collapsed on them following heavy rains in the region.
+In Uttar Pradesh alone, at least 93 people were killed in rain-related incidents since Thursday.
+While three family members were killed in a wall-collapse after heavy rains in Dumka district in Jharkhand, three women had drowned after their car was swept away at a flooded causeway in Rajkot district in Gujarat on Sunday.
+Besides, 13 rain-related deaths were reported from Uttarakhand, Madhya Pradesh and Rajasthan as on September 28.

 Back in Bihar, the disaster management department said six deaths have been reported from Gaya district where five persons were killed in a wall collapse while another person drowned in a river which has been in spate because of rains.